 Recommendations for kitchen ventilation

 So, how can you ventilate your kitchen without creating a harmful air pressure imbalance?
-And if you’ve already got a powerful kitchen fan and a really tight home envelope, what should your next move be?
+And if you’ve already got a powerful kitchen fan and a tight home envelope, what should your next move be?

 Here are our recommendations for different situations: